-Mexico Bariatric Services brings you comprehensive gastric sleeve programs by top bariatric surgeons in Tijuana, Cancun, Guadalajara, Mexicali, and other cities in Mexico.
-Gastric sleeve surgery could help individuals combat obesity who have failed losing weight conventionally.
+Mexico Bariatric Services brings you comprehensive programs for gastric sleeve in Mexico.
+Some of the best bariatric surgeons in Tijuana, Cancun, Guadalajara, and Mexicali make this possible.
+Gastric sleeve surgery could help people combat obesity who have failed to lose weight using traditional ways.

-How much does Gastric Sleeve Cost in Mexico?
+How Much Does Gastric Sleeve in Mexico Cost?

-The total cost of gastric sleeve in Mexico would depend on where you have your surgery.
-With Mexico Bariatric Services, the prices begin from $4,095.
-The average price of self-pay gastric sleeve in the United States is about $17,000, while in Canada it ranges between $11,000 – $20,000.
+The total cost of the gastric sleeve in Mexico would depend on where you have your surgery.
+With Mexico Bariatric Services, the prices begin from $3,995.
+The average price of a self-pay gastric sleeve in the United States is about $17,000.
+In Canada, it ranges between $11,000 – $20,000.

 The average cost of gastric sleeve across different cities in Mexico is as follows: